Phils Tax Tips & Updates

 Access IRS Withholding Calculator.

-You can deduct up to $250 ($500 if married filing joint and both spouses are educators, but not more than $250 each) of any unreimbursed expenses you paid or incurred for books, supplies, computer equipment (including related software and services), other equipment, and supplementary materials that you use in the classroom.
+You can deduct up to $250 ($500 if married filing joint and both spouses are educators, but not more than $250 each) increasing to $300 for 2022, of any unreimbursed expenses you paid or incurred for books, supplies, computer equipment (including related software and services), other equipment, and supplementary materials that you use in the classroom.
 You must have worked at least 900 hours a school year in a school that provides elementary or secondary education.

 TUITION & FEES DEDUCTION